-Transfers/Assignments
+Although a parent or grandparent may provide food to share for a school-designated function or for a student's birthday, please be aware that children in the school may have severe allergies to certain food products.
+Discuss any classroom allergies with the teacher before bringing food to share.

-Although a parent or grandparent is not prohibited from providing food for a school-designated function or for children in the child's or grandchild's classroom for his or her birthday, please be aware that children in the school may have severe allergies to certain food products.
-Therefore, it is imperative to discuss this with the child's teacher prior to bringing any food in this circumstance.
-Food must be pre-packaged.
-If you are sending food for an event it needs to be delivered to the office.
-School personnel will deliver the food to the classroom at the end of the day in an effort to minimize instructional disruptions.
-Occasionally, the school or a class may host certain functions or celebrations tied to the curriculum that will involve food.
-The school or teacher will notify students and parents of any known food allergies when soliciting potential volunteers for bringing food products.
+Occasionally, the school or a class may host functions or celebrations tied to the curriculum that involve food.
+The school or teacher will notify students and parents of any known food allergies when soliciting potential volunteers to provide food.

-[See Food Allergies on page 52.]
+[See Food Allergies.]

-Child Sexual Abuse, Sex Trafficking, and Other Maltreatment of Children (All Grade Levels)
+Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (All Grade Levels)

-The district has established a plan for addressing child sexual abuse, sex trafficking, and other maltreatment of children, which may be accessed at www.mpisd.net
+The district has established a plan for addressing child sexual abuse, neglect, trafficking, and other maltreatment of children.
+The plan is available at www.mpisd.net.
+Abuse includes physical abuse, including sexual abuse, and psycological and emotional abuse.
+Trafficking includes both sex and labor trafficking.